Is Oleck out at Region B? Time will tell

 WASHINGTON - As part of CMS's reorganization of the DMERCs, Region B Medical Director Dr. Adrian Oleck could be out of a job come next March.

-Earlier this month, CMS awarded Region B's program integrity duties (fraud and abuse) - the job held by a region's medical director - to TriCenturion, which performs similar duties for Region A. Dr. Paul Hughes serves as medical director for TriCenturion, and in March, he will assume Oleck's job in Region B.
+In early October, CMS awarded Region B's program integrity duties (fraud and abuse) - the job overseen by a region's medical director - to TriCenturion, which performs similar duties for Region A. Dr. Paul Hughes serves as medical director for TriCenturion, and in March, he will assume Oleck's job in Region B.

 CMS decided earlier this year to reorganize the DMERCs into two components.
 One organization, the Medicare Affiliated Contractor or MAC, will handle a region's billing, customer service and other day-to-day operations.
 Each region will also have a Program Safeguard Contractor or PSC that handles fraud and abuse, medical review and crafts policy.